 When Krista is not taking or teaching yoga you can find her teaching geology at a local college, traveling with her son or getting all of her energy out at a Zumba class.

-Kristin Sassi is a recent graduate of YBD’s 200 hour teacher certification program.
-She started practicing yoga in 2001, at a time when everything in her life needed to change.
+Kristin Sassi is a Yoga Alliance E-RYT 200, a Yoga Alliance Continuing Education Provider (YACEP) and is also a graduate of YBD’s 200 hour teacher certification program.
+She began yoga in 2001 at a time when everything in her life needed to change.
 Seeking ways to overcome a health crisis, yoga became a key part of her physical, emotional and spiritual recovery.
 As her health recovered, she became a holistic health advocate, counselor, and colon therapist in Lincoln Park for 12 years.
-She brings compassion into her yoga teaching for those still suffering from unhealthy lifestyle choices, yet have a willingness to use yoga as one of the ways to change it.
-The meditative side of yoga helps her to stay calm while raising two high-spirited boys with her husband, who also is a supportive and avid yogi, or “bro-gi.”
-Music has been another channel of creativity for Kristin; she spent years in the Chicago indie music scene as a singer-songwriter.
-She brings this love of music to her classes and always looks for ways where music can be a part of the inspiration and healing that students take with them when they roll up their mats and leave the class.
+The meditative side of yoga helps her to stay calm while raising two high-spirited boys with her husband who also is a supportive and avid yogi, or “bro-gi.”
+Music has been another channel of creativity for her; she spent years on the Chicago indie music scene as a singer-songwriter.
+She now channels a lot of her creativity into her vinyasa sequencing and brings her love of music to her classes with diverse playlists, singing crystal bowls and sacred sounds.
+She looks for ways where she can inspire and encourage healing and provide an experience that students take with them when they roll up their mats and leave the class.

 Lisa Bremner began practicing yoga in 2003, at first simply to deal with tight hamstrings after a skiing holiday.
 She started out with Rodney Yee DVDs, practicing alone in a dingy basement in Spain.
 She graduated to a group practice in a real yoga studio class while living in San Francisco a year later.
 She has been lucky enough to practice yoga all over the world including Edinburgh, Scotland; Oxford, England; Sydney, Australia and even at an animal sanctuary in New Jersey among the cows and the turkeys!
 The serenity and pure calm that came from a group practice was like nothing else she had experienced.
 Lisa found that the more she practiced, the more she appreciated the benefits of a regular yoga practice.
 Yoga became her escape route to quiet her mind and de-stress from her demanding corporate job.